-- 6.9.9 Provided that the overall mark for the formally defined element of assessment is a pass, not all sub-elements of assessment need to be passed (see Section 6.3.3 above).
+- 6.9.14 Provided that the overall mark for the formally defined element of assessment is a pass, not all sub-elements of assessment need to be passed.
 It is only in cases where the accumulative formal element mark falls below 36.0% (or 46.0%) that the Programme Board must decide on a reassessment unless there is only one formal element of assessment for the unit (e.g. 100% weighted) and therefore reassessment must be determined to ensure that the unit can be passed overall.
 Normally this would be the failed sub-element only or an equivalent task to test the failed ILOs.
-However, depending on the place of the unit in the curriculum and the individual student's profile, it may be appropriate for the Board to set a broader reassessment task to ensure that the student achieves appropriate underpinning for the next level. - 6.9.10 Where Assessment Boards consider informal sub-elements of assessment, these are not identified on the Board report in any way, as the penalty for Late-Submissions or Non-Submission is always applied directly to the individual piece of assessment regardless of the unit structure.
+However, depending on the place of the unit in the curriculum and the individual student's profile, it may be appropriate for the Board to set a broader reassessment task to ensure that the student achieves appropriate underpinning for the next level. - 6.9.15 Where Programme Boards consider informal sub-elements of assessment, these are not identified on the Board report in any way, as the penalty for Late-Submissions or Non-Submission is always applied directly to the individual piece of assessment regardless of the unit structure.